NomadicSasquatch/Pathfinding-Visualiser/README.md

-# Full-Stack Interactive Pathfinding Visualizer
+# Full-Stack Interactive Pathfinding Visualiser

-An engaging, web-based visualizer for pathfinding algorithms, featuring user authentication, customizable wall patterns, and real-time maze generation.
+An engaging, web-based visualiser for pathfinding algorithms, featuring user authentication, customizable wall patterns, and real-time maze generation.
 Users can register or log in to save up to three unique pattern “slots,” ensuring a personalized experience.
-Guest users can still explore the visualizer with temporary patterns, which remain until the application is refreshed or closed.
+Guest users can still explore the visualiser with temporary patterns, which remain until the application is refreshed or closed.

 ## Table of Contents
 1. Key Features